 Celeste D. Briggs has been at the forefront of increasing the female presence in the GM dealer network by increasing the number of women as dealers and key managers.
 Established in 2011, WRN remains the only program of its type in the industry.
 WRN is dedicated to “Changing the Face of Automotive” Retail and increasing purchase consideration and market share among female consumers.

-With 16 years’ experience in Retail Management, Jennifer has received 3 National Awards for innovative digital sales, marketing, and management strategy, including Automotive News 40 Under 40 Retail.
+With 17 years’ Retail Management experience Jennifer Briggs is a national speaker, trainer, and consultant who is a SME in Operational Management, Digital Marketing, BDC, software systems, Data Mining, and Sales Strategy in the Retail Automotive industry.
+She has received 3 National Awards for innovative digital sales, marketing, and management strategy; including Automotive News 40 Under 40.

 Started in the car business in 1988 as a sales person with no car experience.
 After a few short weeks I knew this was my passion.
 Moved thru the ranks over the next 10 years in sales, finance, management and was presented with a opportunity to purchase my own store.
 In 1998 purchased a family owned Nissan store, relocated it and built a new store from the ground up.
 Realized then getting involved with our state association and having a voice for this great industry was a must.
 Joined the association after opening my store and few years later joined the board.
 Community was very important to me and giving back was forefront.
 I had a great store doing well and even though had been told not to buy a Nissan store I was going to prove these people wrong.
 It’s a people business and I had the best people.
 In 2009 I became the first woman president of WSADA (Washington State Auto Dealers Association) in 90 years of there existence.
 This was one of my greatest accomplishments to represent my fellow dealers during a time I never believed I would see in our industry.
 I spent the next year fighting for tougher franchise laws.
 I sold my Nissan store took a little time off and now am a manager of Auburn Volkswagen doing what I love, Helping others!
 I am married for 30 years and have 2 wonderful sons.
 My father always taught me if you believe in it you can accomplish it and I have been blessed to say I have accomplished it..
 Never stop believing.